 - Attempted suicide or an intentional self-inflicted injury

 - Injury caused by participation in a criminal activity or other illegal acts

 - The consumption of non-prescription drugs, or intoxicating liquor or having a blood alcohol level over the legal limit

 - Declared or undeclared war or warlike activity

 Steps to make a claim

-- Once the company has received your notification, a claims agent will be assigned to investigate and resolve your claim by giving you a call and working through the claims process with you.
+- Once Real Insurance has received your notification, a claims agent will be assigned to investigate and resolve your claim by giving you a call and working through the claims process with you.

 - The agent that gets in contact with you will provide all necessary forms for filing your claim.
 You must, therefore, complete these forms and affix your signature before returning them by mail with all required documents.
-In order for you to file an Income Protection, or any insurance claim for that matter, proof of the claim being made must be provided.
+In order for you to file an Income Protection Insurance claim, proof of the claim being made must be provided.
 Proof of claim includes: